Your health doesn’t take a holiday.

 The good news is that the risk is all but gone as the clock strikes the third hour.

-Dr. Quinn Pack, a preventive cardiologist in the Baystate Heart & Vascular Program at Baystate, says it’s also important to look at the weight gain associated with overeating during the holidays.
+Dr. Pack says it’s also important to look at the weight gain associated with overeating during the holidays.

 “Some research suggests that much of the permanent weight gain in the average U.S. citizen is put on during the holidays.
 A typical person might gain 3 to 5 pounds during the holidays, but only lose 2 or 3 pounds in January.
 So, we end up keeping one to two pounds permanently, which can really add up over all the years,” said Dr. Pack.

-The Baystate preventive cardiologist also said not to forget “the stress that the holidays places on many of us.”
+Don’t forget the stress that the holidays places on many of us.

-Studies have shown that not only are the winter holidays associated with heart problems, but that when they do occur they are more likely to be fatal.
-And, according to a 2004 study published in the journal Circulation, researchers discovered increases of 5% more heart-related deaths during the holiday season.
+Studies have shown that not only are the winter holidays associated with heart problems, but that when they do happen, they are more likely to be fatal.
+According to a 2004 study published in the journal Circulation, researchers discovered increases of 5% more heart-related deaths during the holiday season.

-Another factor to consider, the winter holidays for many mean cold weather, which is hard on the heart and puts extra strain on it.
+For many, the winter holidays mean cold weather, which is hard on the heart and puts extra strain on it.

 “What happens is that your arteries tend to tighten up when you are out in the cold, your blood pressure goes up, and this can overload your heart, possibly leading to a heart attack.
 If you have previously suffered a heart attack or have heart disease, you should avoid shoveling snow and other types of outdoor exertion, particularly if you are out of shape and haven’t been exercising regularly.
 Let someone else do it, like a nephew or neighbor.
 And, be sure to bundle up when going out into the cold,” said Dr. Pack.